artemtu/Data-analyszing-projects/ab-test/README.md

-# Discover users behavior in Mobile app for order goods
+# Discover users behaviour in a Mobile app for order goods

-Graphic designers would like to change shrifts in the mobile app, but managers think it can be useless and have a bad impact on buyers.
-Data analyst should discover data and give them a conclusion.
+Graphic designers would like to change shrifts in the mobile app, but managers think it can be useless and negatively impact buyers.
+A data analyst should discover data and give them a conclusion.

 We have a csv file with columns:
 - EventName;